When is a NATA accredited test required?

 Step 1: Place your order online or with us over the phone.
 The cost of our NATA legal DNA paternity test is $550.00 (price excluding any fees charged by the sampler).
 Once your order has been confirmed, we will arrange to send you the paperwork that you will need by e-mail or regular post.

-Step 2: Once you have your paperwork (or while waiting for it to arrive via post) you need to organise two (2) passport sized photos of each donor.
+Step 2: Your forms will be sent via email when you place your order, once you have received your forms you need to organise two (2) passport sized photos of each donor.
 These do not need to be actual passport photos, but must be passport sized, full frontal original colour photos with none of the facial features obscured.

 Step 5: Take all of your paperwork to your Sampler – doctor/nurse, including the signed Affidavit, Collection Form, and the parentage testing information sheet.
 The collector will return all paperwork along with the samples directly to EasyDNA.